lleo/go-hamt/README.md

 tree with a maximum depth where we only use enough of the parts of hash value to find a free spot to store the leaf; That is what makes a HAMT O(1) and fast.

-In our implementation we use the FNV hashing algorithm.
+In our implementation, we use the FNV hashing algorithm.
 It is fast and provides good randomness and that is all we need from it.

 Also we choose to split the 32bit or 64bit hash value into 5bit values.
-5bit values means the tree will have a branching factor of 32 and a maximum depth of 6 for a 32bit hash value (hamt32) and 12 for a 64bit hash value (hamt64).
+5bit values mean the tree will have a branching factor of 32 and a maximum depth of 6 for a 32bit hash value (hamt32) and 12 for a 64bit hash value (hamt64).
 You may be noticing that 5 does not go into 32 nor 64 cleanly.
 That is not a problem because we fold the extra 2 or 4 bits into the main hash value.
 Don't worry this